drvinceknight/Introduction_to_OOP/Challenges/QueuingNetwork/index.md

 I suggest you proceed by clearly defining independent programming tasks and attempting to work independently whilst ensuring that each piece of code produced is capable of talking to each other piece.

-You are being asked to implement a genetic algorithm as well as model the queueing system.
-I suggest you spend time thinking clearly about the genetic algorithm.

 To simulate the queueing process you can use [Ciw](http://ciw.readthedocs.io/en/latest/).